Construction of the Second Avenue Subway: Opening

-On December 27, non-revenue testing of the line started; Q trains began to follow the regular schedule to 96th Street after discharging all passengers at 57th Street.
 On December 22 and 23, 2016, as part of an open house hosted by the MTA, the public was invited to tour the 96th Street station before it opened, to generally positive reaction.
 There was another open house on December 30, this time at the 86th Street station.
 The entrance to the Lexington Avenue–63rd Street station at Third Avenue, which was completed as part of Phase 1, was also opened on that date.
-The MTA made new maps in preparation for the extension, with 12,900 maps to be installed in subway car interiors; 1,000 maps to be installed in stations; and 150,000 portable, multilingual maps to be handed out in stations, printed in eight languages besides English.

 The ceremonial first train, with Governor Cuomo, Mayor Bill de Blasio and other public officials, left 72nd Street on New Year's Eve shortly after 10:30 p.m., toward 96th Street.
 A party was held at the 72nd Street station.
 The next day, on January 1, 2017, the first train left from 57th Street heading uptown.
 The stations on the first phase opened at 11:45 a.m, and the first trains arrived at about noon.
 On opening day, the stations were crowded with passengers seeking to check out the new line.
 About 48,200 passengers entered the new stations on that day, excluding passengers who toured the line by entering at a station in the rest of the system.
-The line opened to generally positive acclaim, though there were complaints about dirty trains, signal delays, and malfunctioning elevators.
+The line opened to generally positive acclaim.
 Two trains of R160 subway cars were wrapped in Second Avenue Subway livery to celebrate the line's opening.
 The 96th, 86th, 72nd, and 63rd Street stations featured new artwork by artists Sarah Sze, Chuck Close, Vik Muniz, and Jean Shin, respectively.

 On January 3, the first date on which the line began operating under a weekday schedule, some rush hour N trains started using the line.
 During the opening week of operation, trains were running every six minutes during peak hours, and there was no service between 10 p.m. and 6 a.m.
-The overnight shutdown allowed finishing touches to be placed to avoid leaks and other major issues like those found in the new 34th Street–Hudson Yards station, which had opened a year prior.
 Overnight service began on January 9, 2017.